tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-source-material-context.md

 This is a topic I'll explore in a future post.
 Much depends on the AI tool you're using, whether you can even upload a zip file or not, and so on.
 What becomes lost in bulk upload?

-## Formatting — rendered vs. source
+## Formatting — rendered vs. source?

 Speaking of file structure, is it better to upload the rendered output or source?
 The source might include a lot of noise with HTML tags, but those tags can also communicate structure and hierarchy.
 On the other hand, in my experience, simply copying and pasting documents into one long Google Doc, and then pasting that Google Doc into a text input window that strips all formatting, tends to work surprisingly well.
 Perhaps headings and bullets can be inferred from line breaks.